Biography

 "a very high-class youth string orchestra“ - The Strad Magazine

 After an 18-month Covid hiatus, the LGT Young Soloists celebrated a unique comeback.
-The legendary composer Philip Glass composed a string symphony for the young musicians, which premiered in London and Vienna.
+Philip Glass composed a string symphony for the young musicians, which premiered in London and Vienna.
 In 2022, they opened the Heidelberg Spring Festival and the Merano Festival, and performed at venues such as the Berlin Konzerthaus, the Vienna Musikverein, the Mozarteum Salzburg, and the Victoria Hall Singapore.

 Guest soloists have included well-known personalities such as Alma Deutscher, Juliane Banse, Amihai Gross, Stephan Moccio, Esther Yoo, and Martin James Bartlett.

-Other released albums include "Souvenir," which is dedicated to virtuoso pieces by composers such as Piazzolla, Kreisler, and Massenet and was released in 2019.
-"Nordic Dream" (2018) presents works by Scandinavian composers and was highly praised by the media.
-It was nominated for the Opus Klassik in three categories.
-"There is an ensemble here, mostly made up of teenagers, that outperforms seasoned professionals," says a CD review by BR-Klassik from May 11, 2018.
-The American Record Guide from July-Aug.
-2018 read: "The recordings are consistently first-rate, with solid ensemble playing and cultured tone.
-Their interpretations emphasize the best in the music and go further, such as in the expressive depth of Svendsen's Romance."
+Further released albums include "Souvenir" (2019), which is dedicated to virtuoso pieces by composers such as Piazzolla, Kreisler, and Massenet.
+"Nordic Dream" (2018) presents works by Scandinavian composers and was nominated for the Opus Klassik in three categories.
+"This is an ensemble, mostly made up of teenagers, that outperforms seasoned professionals" (BR-Klassik, 2018).
 The albums "Russian Soul" (2017), "Italian Journey" (2015), and a live DVD concert recording on C Major Entertainment (2017) complete the ensemble's discography.

 “The mutual musical accompaniment, where every musician performs both as a soloist and an orchestra member, results in an exceptional connection that can only be expressed through music.”